MASAI MARA, KENYA

 However they do it, and wherever they may wander, the Great Migration is an unmissable sight to behold, traversing the Mara each year between July and October.

-Life on the Maasai Mara
+Life on the Masai Mara

-Even without the Great Migration, wildlife in the Maasai Mara is abundant.
+Even without the Great Migration, wildlife in the Masai Mara is abundant.
 The region contains one of the highest densities of big cat populations in Africa, including leopard, cheetah and lion.
 Hunting dogs and hyenas add to the hungry gauntlet cast for the migration and the Mara’s herbivorous population.

 Giraffe, water buffalo, black rhino and over 500 bird species also call the Mara home and there is little pause in the spectacular array of wildlife to be seen on any given day.